 - 1. Position the subbase on an inside wall and mark the mounting holes and thermostat cable openings. - 2.
 Cut out the cable opening and route the thermostat cable from the unit's low voltage compartment to the thermostat location.
-The thermostat cable is supplied by the installer. - Connect the cable leads to the subbase or thermostat terminals and to the unit's low voltage connector on the furnace board as shown in Figure 8a-e.
-A system wiring diagram is also provided on the inside of the louvered control access panel and in Figure 9a-b of these installation instructions. - 4.
+The thermostat cable is supplied by the installer. - Connect the cable leads to the subbase or thermostat terminals and to the unit's low voltage terminal strip Figure 8a-b.
+A system wiring diagram is also provided on the inside of the louvered control access panel and in Figure 9-9a of these installation instructions. - 4.
 Secure the subbase or thermostat to the wall using screws provided with the thermostat. - 5.
 If subbase is used, install the correct thermostat housing to subbase. - 6.
 Refer to thermostat instruction sheet for complete detailed mounting information.